Home > References Fashion > Chico’s FAS

 Depending on seasonal demand and other market factors, the DC can go through a variety of waves: all retail refills, all DTCs, or a mix – which is quite common.

 “We have two sorting functions in the sorter that allow us to sort several waves at the same time,” said Taylor.
-“These waves can be all retail stores, they can be all retail stores, or they can be retail stores and retail stores on the same platform.”
+“These waves can be all retail stores, and retail stores on the same platform.”

 “The way BEUMER helped us develop our logic in using the sorter enables us to operate both the retail and the end user on the sorter at the same time.”